curran/udcvis/README.md

     * Embeddable within Web pages
- * This collection of data sets and interactive visualization framework can be incrementally built up over time by a large number of contributors from around the world,
+ * This collection of data sets and interactive visualization framework can be incrementally built up over time by a large number of contributors from around the world.
  * Target users include:
    * Educators
    * Journalists